onlabsorg/olojs/README.md

 You may also be interested in the following projects:

-* [ShareDB][]: A database frontend for concurrent editing systems on which the OlodbBackend is based
 * [olodb][]: A NodeJS server to be coupled with olojs' OlodbStore (it is based on [ShareDB][]).
 * [olowc][]: Collection of web-components acting as web interface to the remote data structures provided by olojs.
 * [olopy][]: A Python implementation of olojs.